CarreroMarcos/205Project---3696/README.md

 ## 12/14/2022

 ## How to run program:
 This a flask app.
+All packages must be installed to run.
 Once it is running in Visual Studio Code.
 The Terminal should display the addresses the webpage is running on.
 Default could be http://127.0.0.1:8080.

 ## Link to GitHub repository:
 (https://github.com/CarreroMarcos/205Project---3696)